johnatanAvotsoa/pokedex.github.io/README.md

 ## Acknowledgments
 Thanks to the Poke API for providing a reliable source of Pokemon data and making this project possible.
+//this is one of my second semester college JavaScript project :)